Anna Der-Vartanian: Later life

-Anna Der-Vartanian joined the Central Intelligence Agency (CIA) in 1964 as a junior analyst, later becoming a counterintelligence specialist and received assignments in Paris, France; Bonn, Germany; and Madrid, Spain.
+Der-Vartanian joined the Central Intelligence Agency (CIA) in 1964 as a junior analyst, later becoming a counterintelligence specialist and received assignments in Paris, France; Bonn, Germany; and Madrid, Spain.
 Der-Vartanian was fluent in English, Armenian and French, and knew some Spanish and German.
 She officially traveled to Cairo, Egypt; Tunis, Tunisia; and Algiers, Algeria.
 Though retired from the CIA in 1991, she remained a contractor there until May 2007.

-She gave speeches and attended numerous military events, was a member of the WAVES National, Women of the Sea Service, registered at the Women in Military Service for America (WIMSA) as charter member 23774, and participated in yoga for seniors.
 She resided in McLean, Virginia until the time of her death.
-She periodically visited family in Michigan and Louisiana; she also sailed the Chesapeake Bay and the Virgin Islands with her niece.

 She is buried at Arlington National Cemetery, Section 60, Site 9833.